-These improved operations - and the increased speed of operations - through ERP systems make it easier to provide better customer service.
-Orders are delivered on time, feedback provided quickly, and stock levels maintained for an enhanced customer experience.
+These improved operations – and the increased speed of operations – through ERP systems make it easier to provide better customer service and maintain great partner relations.
+Orders are delivered on time, feedback is provided quickly, and stock levels are maintained for an enhanced customer experience.

 There is a wealth of valuable data retained on an ERP system designed for warehouse management, so it comes with enhanced security features.
 All employees will have access to individual user accounts when getting into the system, limiting the threat of theft and errors.
 In addition to the access requirements, ERP software also has user-based access levels so that not all employees have access to every part of the software, only what is necessary.

 By streamlining warehouse operations – including incredibly complex processes – the ERP system frees up employees to focus on business-driven activities rather than wasting time on administrative duties.
 There is a quicker turnaround and a much higher return on investment.

 With employees not handling the mundane warehouse operations and dealing with more content customers, your employee morale will drastically improve.
 They feel more in control at work and a lot less stressed.
 And, because ERP systems are relatively standardised, they’re easy to learn and easy to use.

 Your ERP system will have billing management tools that allow you to track all financial transactions within the warehouse and generate accurate fees.
 You can also connect to other eCommerce platforms for extensive financial operations.

 The software is always improving, which means that your business is also continually improving!
 Through continuous software updates, you’re gaining access to new features that keep you ahead of the game while also reducing the need for in-house IT employees.